 Pole Attachments.
 The Company makes extensive use of utility poles and conduits owned by other utilities to attach and install the facilities that are integral to our network and services.
 The Communications Act requires most utilities to provide cable systems with access to poles and conduits to attach such facilities at regulated rates.
-States (or, where states choose not to regulate, the FCC) regulate utility company rates for the rental of pole and conduit space used by companies, including operators like us, to provide cable, telecommunications services, and Internet access services.
+The FCC (or a state, if it chooses to regulate) regulates utility company rates for the rental of pole and conduit space used by companies, including operators like us, to provide cable, telecommunications services, and Internet access services.
 Many states in which we operate have elected to set their own pole attachment rules.
 Adverse changes to the pole attachment rate structure, rates, classifications, and access could significantly increase our annual pole attachment costs.